-Santa Fe County is sponsoring two community meetings, 12 workshops and 12 days of office hours to inform the public of the Pojoaque Valley Pueblos’ water right settlement and the choices which the Court has asked non-Pueblo water right owners to make.
+Santa Fe County with the help of the other settling parties, sponsored two community meetings, 12 workshops and 12 days of office hours to inform the public of the Pojoaque Valley Pueblos’ water right settlement and the choices which the Court has asked non-Pueblo water right owners to make in 2014.

 Congress enacted the Aamodt settlement Act at the end of 2010.
 Since that time the Settlement Parties have worked to implement the settlement.
 On April 10, 2012, the Santa Fe County Board of County Commissioners approved Resolution 2012-53 authorizing the proposed amendments to the Settlement Agreement.
 The Settlement Agreement and Cost-Sharing Agreement were signed by the United States, the Pueblos, the State, the County and the City in March 2013.
 Download a Summary Overview of the Settlement (PDF).